Who we are

 Stress Engineer at Spirit AeroSystems Belfast

-James is a Stress Engineer at Spirit AeroSystems in Belfast, working on the A350 Freighter Centre Fuselage, and has previously contributed to a Hydrogen Nacelle Development Program.
-He graduated from Queen’s University Belfast in 2022 with an MEng in Aerospace Engineering.
-In 2021, James was part of QUB's UAS Challenge team, serving as Chief Aerodynamicist, Stability Engineer, and Manufacturing Engineer.
+James is currently a Stress Engineer at Spirit AeroSystems in Belfast, working on the A350 Freighter Centre Fuselage, having previously contributed to a Hydrogen Nacelle Development Program.
+James graduated from Queen’s University Belfast in 2022 with an MEng in Aerospace Engineering.
+They were also part of QUB’s UAS Challenge team in 2021, serving as Chief Aerodynamicist, Stability Engineer, and Manufacturing Engineer.

-As part of the AeDYMC, James supports the UAS Challenge, represents the AeDYMC on the Aerospace Materials and Structures Technical Activity Committee (AMSTAC), and advocates for the Northern Ireland region.
-Additionally, he represents Northern Ireland on the IMechE Young Members Board (YMB) and coordinates with the NI Regional Committee.
+Within the AeDYMC, James is involved in supporting the UAS Challenge, represents the AeDYMC on the Aerospace Materials and Structures Technical Activity Committee (AMSTAC), and represents the Northern Ireland Region.
+In addition, James represents Northern Ireland on the main IMechE Young Members Board (YMB) and liaises with the NI Regional Committee.

 Darren Cunningham - Young Member Board & UAS Challenge Steering Member